josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 #### Operation as a loader

 `ngcc` can be called as a standalone entrypoint, but it can also be integrated into the dependency loading operation of a bundler such as Rollup or Webpack.
 In this mode, the `ngcc` API can be used to read a file originally in `node_modules`.
-If the file is from a package which has not yet been converted, `ngcc` will convert the package and its dependencies before returning the file's contents.
+If the file is from a package which has not yet been converted, `ngcc` will convert the package and the associated dependencies before returning the contents of the file.

 In this mode, the on-disk `ngcc_node_modules` directory functions as a cache.
-If the file being requested has previously been converted, its contents will be read from `ngcc_node_modules`.
+If the file being requested has previously been converted, the associated contents will be read from `ngcc_node_modules`.

 #### Compilation Model